hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/basic-fitting.md

 None
 ```

-Instead, we use our theoretical knowledge of the shape of the functional form (often called an "ansatz") and consider any unknown magnitudes as free parameters.
+Instead, we use our theoretical knowledge of the shape of the functional form, often called an "ansatz," and consider any unknown magnitudes as free parameters.
 Unlike a linear fit, there might not be an exact formula to find those parameters—there usually isn't—so we use an algorithm to search the space of free parameters until it minimizes

 $$\chi^2 = \sum_i \left[f(x) - y\right]^2$$